Welcome to today's edition of the Rush 24-7 podcast.

 Drop the dime.

-James Johnson, 52 call of cops to tell them the accused killers were hiding in the car park of a Baptist church around five o'clock in the afternoon, two hours after they shot Lane.
+James Johnson, 52, call the cops to tell them the accused killers were hiding in the car park of a Baptist church around 5 o'clock in the afternoon, two hours after they shot Lane.

 My son called me, said they're saying they're coming to kill me.

-So I call the cops and they and they got here within three minutes.
+So I call the cops and they got here within three minutes.

 They were just bored.